ggvelloso/cs_rankings/README.md

-# CS rankings - WIP
+# CS rankings

 > Pull competitive Counterstrike rankings from HLTV.org, ESL and Valve.

 This is done using a Selenium-based webview for HLTV.org and ESL, and using a clone of the git repository for the Valve rankings.

-Note that this is still a WORK IN PROGRESS.
+Valve rankings can also be pulled from HLTV, see below.

 [//]: # (## Install)